jrhawley/hb/README.md

     -c, --config <path>    Path to hb configuration file

 SUBCOMMANDS:
-    help     Prints this message or the help of the given subcommand(s) query    Perform a query on the HomeBank database [aliases: q]
+    budget    Look at your category budgets [aliases: b] help     Prints this message or the help of the given subcommand(s) query    Perform a query on the HomeBank database [aliases: q]
     sum      Calculate a sum of transactions in a query [aliases: t, s]